BlauGroup/RNMC/NPMC.md

 # NPMC - <span style="color: #0066CC"> Nano Particle Monte Carlo </span>

 A three dimensional statistical field theory simulator which supports one and two site interactions.
 Useful for simulating nanoparticles.
+Species in this case are dopants to the host matrix.
+For example, in a nanoparticle composed of a NaYF4 host, any lanthanide such as Yb3+ or Tm3 can be doped onto the Y3+ site.
+The 4f electrons of these lanthanides give rise to some number of excitation levels.
+To calculate the rates for the interactions please see [NanoParticleTools](./https://github.com/BlauGroup/NanoParticleTools) as this is a non-trivial process.

 ## Sqlite IO